-Students can complete the program in two or three years, depending upon prior preparation in Math, English, and Computers.
+Students can complete the program in two years, three years, or longer, depending upon prior preparation in Math, English, and Computers.

 Students enrolling in the Cybersecurity and Computer Networks program should be logical and detail-oriented, as well as interested in computers and how they communicate.
 They should be able to type at least 40 words per minute and know how to perform basic file management skills such as saving, deleting, copying, and backing up files.
 Students should also be comfortable using a Windows-based computer, be able to easily navigate the Internet, and be experienced using email.
 For students that struggle to meet these requirements, BOTE 102 and CSCI 101 are highly recommended.

 Students are required to have their own modern computers while completing classes in the program.
 On-campus students will need a laptop for class use, while online students may use a laptop or desktop system.
 Minimum computer specifications can be found at https://bismarckstate.edu/academics/programs/careertechnicalprograms/computersupport/laptop/.